houshuang/blog/content/posts/2008-01-10-providing-multilingual-services-if-the-iranian-can-do-it.md

 deterred, they picked up their cell phone and called their English speaking cousin, and gave us the phone.

--   “Hello?”\
+-   “Hello?”
 -   “Hello!
 This is Ali’s cousin.
-How can I help you?”\
+How can I help you?”
--   “Well… we don’t really need any help, we just got randomly handed this cell phone”.\
+-   “Well… we don’t really need any help, we just got randomly handed this cell phone”.
--   “OK, let me talk to my cousin again.”\
+-   “OK, let me talk to my cousin again.”
-   (Lot’s of farsi being spoken)\
+   (Lot’s of Farsi being spoken)
--   “So, my cousin would like to invite you for lunch.”\
+-   “So, my cousin would like to invite you for lunch.”
    (We follow after the cousin, and receive delicious food and lot’s of laughs).

   Such a simple method.
-I realize that the Niagara border cannot have a Chinese just waiting in case there is a Chinese crossing the border (they probably don’t even have anyone speaking French there), but why isn’t there some kind of central interpretation centre for the government, where they could call in, choose Chinese, and
+I realize that the Niagara border cannot have a Chinese translator just waiting in case there is a Chinese crossing the border (they probably don’t even have anyone speaking French there), but why isn’t there some kind of central interpretation centre for the government, where they could call in, choose Chinese, and